-Purse Seine (5 fleets): PSMedRecent_2008onwards, PSMedSpawning_Pre2008, PSMedNonSpawning_Pre2008, PSWestern_Pre1985, PSWestern_1985onwards
+Purse Seine (5 fleets): PSMedRecent_2009onwards, PSMedLarge_Pre2009, PSMedSmall_Pre2009, PSWestern_Pre1987, PSWestern_1987onwards

-Note that spawning season will be defined as months May,June and July

-NonSpawning season will be other months (usually Sept, Oct)
+The precise separation of small vs large purse seines fleets in the Mediterranean will be defined according to quarter and flag.

-Trap (2): TPPre2008, TP2008onwards
+Trap (2): TPPre2009, TP2009onwards

-Rod and reel (2); RRCan, RRUS, only use comp data from 1987 on due to missing data from some fleets prior to this year.
+Rod and reel (2); RRCan, RRUS, only use comp data from 1988 on due to missing data from some fleets prior to this year.